atomrc/cyclejs-auth0/README.md

     const user$ = tokens$
         .map(tokens => {
-            return token ? // /!\ if user is not logged in, tokens is null jwtDecode(token.idToken) :
+            return tokens ? // /!\ if user is not logged in, tokens is null jwtDecode(tokens.idToken) :
                 null
         })